 10. The NG-RAN sends a Handover Request Acknowledge (Target to Source Transparent Container, N2 SM response (PDU Session ID, list of accepted QFI(s) and AN Tunnel Info), N2 SM Information for PDU Forwarding (PDU Session ID, N3 Tunnel Info for PDU Forwarding)) message to the AMF.
 The NG-RAN includes one assigned TEID/TNL address per PDU Session (for which there is at least one QoS flow for which it has accepted the forwarding) within the SM Info container.
 It also includes the list of QoS flows for which it has accepted the forwarding.
 The NG-RAN stores the last used EPS PLMN ID in the UE context and sends to target NG-RAN during intra-NG-RAN handover procedure.
 The NG-RAN also uses the last used EPS PLMN ID to re-route the UE back to the last used EPS PLMN by selecting the suitable dedicated target frequency list (for idle mode mobility) or target cell (for connected mode mobility) according to operator's configuration.

 11. The AMF sends an Nsmf_PDUSession_UpdateSMContext Request (PDU Session ID, N2 SM response (list of accepted QFI(s) and AN Tunnel Info), (N2 SM Information for PDU Forwarding (PDU Session ID, N3 Tunnel Info for PDU Forwarding)) message to the SMF for updating N3 tunnel information.
 The SMF derives from this received list of QoS flows that should be mapped to the PDU Session and informs the UPF regarding this mapping.

-12. SMF+PGW-C to AMF : Nsmf_PDUSession_UpdateSMContext Response (PDU Session ID, EPS Bearer Setup List).
+12. SMF+PGW-C (V-SMF in home-routed roaming scenario) to AMF : Nsmf_PDUSession_UpdateSMContext Response (PDU Session ID, EPS Bearer Setup List).

 This message is sent for each received Modify PDU Request message.

-13. SMF+PGW-C performs preparations for N2 Handover by indicating N3 UP address and Tunnel ID of NG-RAN to the UPF if N2 Handover is accepted by NG-RAN and by indicating the mapping between the TEID where the UPF receives data forwarded by the source eNB and the QFI + N3 Tunnel Info for PDU Forwarding where the UPF is to forward such data.
+13. SMF+PGW-C (V-SMF in home-routed roaming scenario) performs preparations for N2 Handover by indicating N3 UP address and Tunnel ID of NG-RAN to the UPF if N2 Handover is accepted by NG-RAN and by indicating the mapping between the TEID where the UPF receives data forwarded by the source eNB and the QFI + N3 Tunnel Info for PDU Forwarding where the UPF is to forward such data.
 If N2 Handover is not accepted by NG-RAN, SMF+PGW-C deallocates N3 UP address and Tunnel ID of the selected UPF.

 The EPS Bearer Setup list is a list of EPS bearer Identifiers successfully handover to 5GC, which is generated based on the list of accepted QFI(s).